MECHANISMS OF SARS-COV-2 INFECTION, TRANSMISSION AND SURVIVAL

 It has long been understood that sunlight and other high-intensity light will do a lot for viral control.

 UV technology employed by hospitals is likely to contribute substantially to disinfectant measures against SARS-COV-2, given current evidence.
-These include blue light technology and ultraviolet radiation devices, which require special handling due to potential consequences on health.
+These include blue light technology and ultraviolet radiation devices, which require special handling due to potential health consequences.
 [33]

 For members of the general public, sunlight is the most affordable light-based prevention option.
 Artificial light sources in homes may also provide a fractional degree of viral inhibition due to the spectrum emitted, however this remains to be proven.